CMcDonald82/phoenix-starter/README.md

 ```

 4. Set local environment variables:
-  - PHOENIX_APP_NAME: the new name you're giving your project.
-This env var will be used by the edeliver config and the custom vm.args.prod file (if we decide to include that file in the repo).
+  - PHOENIX_APP_NAME: This is the new name you're giving your project.
+This env var will be used by the edeliver config and the custom vm.args.prod file.
+It should be the [snake_case](https://en.wikipedia.org/wiki/Snake_case) version of the name you want to give your new app (for example, if you're calling your new project ExampleApp, you would set this env var to example_app).
+This same variable also needs to be set to the same value on the server you are deploying to.
+  - PHOENIX_STARTER_PROD_HOST/PHOENIX_STARTER_STG_HOST: These variables should be set to either the domain name or IP address (if you haven't associated a domain name with your server yet) of your production and staging servers, respectively.
+If you do not have a production or a staging server set up, you do not need to set these variables (for example, if you only have a production server to deploy to, you do not need to set the variable for the staging server).
+However, since these variables are used for deployment, you will need to set them if you want to deploy to those servers.
 ```
 export REPLACE_OS_VARS=true
 export PHOENIX_APP_NAME="<newname>"